 - Once the oven is heated, remove kitchen cloth from the loaves and use a sharp paring knife to cut small slits across the top of your loaves.
 This will give your loaf extra room to rise in the oven.

 - Finally, place your loaves in the oven and bake for 20-25 minutes, until they are golden brown on top.
 (For an extra crispy top crust, you can lightly spray the tops of your loaves with water every five minutes during baking.)
 Remove from oven and let cool for several minutes on the pan; then place them on a wire rack to finish cooling.

 What you’ll have are two delicious loaves that go with almost any dinner, lunch, or appetizer.
-They’re super simple to make, and with only five ingredients (one of which is water), they’re much healthier than the store bought variety that has an endless list of ingredients.
-If you only need one loaf, wrap the other loaf in tin foil after it’s cooled and freeze it.
-Simply pull the frozen loaf out when you need it and heat in a 400 degree oven for 25 minutes (keep the tinfoil on while heating in the oven).
+They’re super simple to make, and with only five ingredients (one of which is water).
+They’re much healthier than the store bought variety that has an endless list of ingredients.
+If you only need one loaf, wrap the other loaf in foil after it’s cooled, and freeze it.
+Simply pull the frozen loaf out when you need it and heat in a 400 degree oven for 25 minutes (keep the foil on while heating in the oven).